-Contents Page Financial Trends These schedules contain trend information to help the reader understand how the County's finance performance and well-being have changed over time.
-Revenue Capacity These schedules contain information to help the reader assess the County's most significant local revenue sources.
-Debt Capacity 116 - 120 These schedules present information to help the reader assess the affordability of the County's current levels of outstanding debt and the County's ability to issue additional debt in the future.
-Demographic and Economic Information12 1 and 124 These schedules offer demographic and economic indicators to help the reader understand the environment within which the County's financial activities take place.
-Operating Information 125 - 130 These schedules contain service and infrastructure data to help the reader understand how the information in the County's financial report relates to the services the County provides and the activities it performs.
+Contents Page Financial Trends 106 - 111 These schedules contain trend information to help the reader understand ho w the County's financial performance and well-being have changed over time.
+Revenue Capacity 112 - 115 These schedules contain information to help the reader assess the County's most significant local revenue sources.
+Debt Capacity 116 - 120 These schedules present information to help the reader assess the affordab ility of the County's current levels of outstanding debt and the County's ability to issue additional debt in the future.
+Demographic and Economic Information 121 and 124 These schedules offer demographic and economic indicators to help the rea der understand the environment within which the County's financial activities take place.
+Operating Information 125 - 130 These schedules contain service and infrastructure data to help the reader u inderstand how the information in the County's financial report relates to the services the County provides and the activities it performs.